tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 23, 2023

-## Virginia health department on BA.2.86 at Dulles
+## Virginia health department spokesperson on BA.2.86

 - **Source:** email from Brookie Crawford of Virginia Department of Health
 - **Date:** received August 22, 2023